learn-co-curriculum/github-to-canvas/README.md

 creating and updating individual Canvas lessons or through the YAML file process.

 At Flatiron School, we use the Canvas blueprint course feature.
 We use the github-to-canvas gem to update the blueprint copy of lessons.
-These updates will appear in future copies of the course, or can be synced down to existing course copies.
+These updates will appear in future copies of the course or when synced down associated courses in Canvas.

 ![github-to-canvas workflow chart](./images/github-to-canvas_workflow.png)